DynamicDebugger/tallycode/README.md

 ## 📧 Contact

-For any inquiries or feedback, feel free to reach out via [email@example.com](mailto:balaasubramani285@gmail.com).
+For any inquiries or feedback, feel free to reach out via [Balasubramani E](mailto:balaasubramani285@gmail.com).